Dear Emma Roberts,

 But why?
 Why would a peasant such as myself go out of his way to proposition a celebrity he’s never even met?
 I’m glad you asked, Emma Roberts.
 Because I think we’re perfect for each other.
 I’ve heard that opposites attract, and as far as I can tell, we don’t have much in common…

 - You have tons of money; I don’t.

-- You grew up in California; I’ve never been farther west than Colorado.
+- You grew up in California; I’ve never even been to California.

 - You appear on talk shows; I watch talk shows.

 - You like to read; I like to write.

 - You date movie and television stars; my girlfriends haven’t even been in commercials.